 The plot of our MLB game predictions shows that our estimates were very well-calibrated.
 But it also shows that we rarely went out on a limb and gave any team a high chance of winning.
 Our second tool, skill scores, lets us evaluate our forecasts even further, combining accuracy and an appetite for risk into a single number.

-Brier skill scores tell us how much more valuable our forecasts are than an unskilled estimate, one that is informed by historical averages — e.g., a guess that every baseball game is roughly 50-50.
+Brier skill scores — an extension to the more commonly known Brier score — tell us how much more valuable our forecasts are than an unskilled estimate, one that is informed by historical averages — e.g., a guess that every baseball game is roughly 50-50.
 Here’s how our MLB games forecast compares with all our other forecasts, based on their Brier skill scores.

 You can see that all our forecasts performed better than an unskilled forecast.
 Our MLB games forecast, however, has a lower skill score than all of our other forecasts.
 That’s primarily because there’s a lot of uncertainty in baseball, so finding an edge over the unskilled estimate — which is essentially a coin flip in this case — is difficult.
 Other arenas lend themselves to more confident predictions.
 Compared with MLB games, U.S. House elections are easier to predict, in part because there’s less randomness involved and we have a better sense of what affects outcomes — for example, incumbents almost always keep their seats.
 So our forecasts of those elections have higher certainty that a candidate will win, and they perform far better than an unskilled estimate that assumes each candidate has an equal shot.

 Two reasons FiveThirtyEight exists are to act as a counterweight to the influence of punditry and to help create a news environment in which readers demand accountability.
-Until now we’ve been spotty about letting you know whether our predictions were any good, sometimes leaving that task to other publications.
-With this project, we’ve created a single place where we hope you’ll come back as we add future forecasts and help keep us honest.
+Until we published this project, we were spotty about letting you know whether our predictions were any good, sometimes leaving that task to other publications.
+But now, we’ve created a single place where we hope you’ll come back as we add future forecasts and help keep us honest.